EDA Performance Measurement and Program Evaluation

 - Metric: Percentage of Trade Adjustment Assistance Center (TAAC) clients taking action as a result of the assistance facilitated by the TAAC.

 - Metric: Percentage of those actions taken by TAAC clients that achieved the expected results.

-EDA is currently developing innovative metrics to measure the impact of its non-infrastructure investments from programs that include Regional Innovation Strategies, Local Technical Assistance, Partnership Planning, and Research and National Technical Assistance, on local and regional economic development capacity.
+o EDA has developed innovative metrics to measure the impact of its non-infrastructure investments from programs that include Build to Scale, Local Technical Assistance, Partnership Planning, and Research and National Technical Assistance, on local and regional economic development capacity.
 For more information, visit the New Performance Data Collection Instruments and Processes page.

 Find out more information.
 (PDF)